jnguyen1098/gryph-graph/README.md

 make run
 ```

 Though I recommend running Wyvern first, filtering out what you don't need, and then using that.
 If you load all ~1800 courses of UofG, you'll get unreadable garbage.
+It will also be hard to tell which analyses are correct or not (see below).

 Work in progress: the prerequisite and restriction parsing is somewhat inaccurate as I am doing a narive regex matching.
 If a course has the prerequisite string `(CIS\*3750 or CIS\*3760), (CIS\*2460 or STAT\*2040)`, my regex match will return all four courses as prerequisites, which is terribly inaccurate.
 For most courses it should be fine, but I am definitely going to make a proper parsing algorithm in the future.